-I share the same face as my father.
-We have the same high foreheads, sloping eyes and sharp noses.
-Looking at our photographs, we could almost be mistaken for each other, if not for each being young in the wrong time periods.
+I look just like him.
+We have the same high foreheads, sloping eyes, and sharp noses.
+We could be mistaken for each other in photographs, if not for either being young at the wrong time.

-My dad was born in the Chinese year of the tiger, and as far back as I can remember, he’s always been a tiger in my eyes.
-Strong, independent, with a fierce spirit, leaping from place to place with big, bold strides.
-As the years have passed, his leaps have gotten shorter, but I look into his eyes, and I still see a young tiger inside.
+My dad was born in the year of the tiger, and he’s always been one to me: a fierce spirit living life with bold, leaping strides.
+As the years passed, those leaps have gotten shorter, but I still see the tiger inside.

-My mom was born in the Chinese year of the rabbit, and she reminds me of one: a kind soul full of gentleness.
-As far back as I can remember, she’s been the spirit of love, giving to me and my brothers with every inch of her being.
-As the years have passed, her hair has turned into snowy shades of white, but her generosity and love has never waned.
+My mom was born in the year of the rabbit, and her gentle soul reminds me of one.
+She’s the spirit of love; always giving.
+The years have turned her hair snowy white, but her generosity has never waned.

-Even today, when she gets tired more easily, and I find her falling asleep in front of the TV more often, she still gives everything she has for us; cooking her heart out whenever we all get together for a family dinner.
+Even today, when I find her falling asleep in front of the TV more often, she still cooks her heart out whenever we all get together.

-As I’ve gotten older, I’ve come to know my parents more as the people they are, and not the giants I imagined they were when I was a child.
-They’ve inspired me, disappointed me, annoyed me and encouraged me.
-But most importantly, they’ve loved me, and I’ve done my best to love them back.
+I’ve come to know my parents as the people they are, and not the giants I imagined they were.
+They’ve inspired, disappointed, frustrated, and inspired me.
+They’ve loved me, and I’ve done my best to love them back.